Department of Science, Technology, Engineering & Mathematics: Chemistry

 - discuss the integration of metabolism and its control in mammals; and

-Reference, Resource, or Learning Materials to be used by Students:Students will use the approved text, the library, and the science learning center.
-Please refer to the course format for specific information.
+Reference, Resource, or Learning Materials to be used by Student:Students will use the approved text, the library, and the science learning center.
+Please refer to the course syllabus for specific information.